 Neutralization of strong acids or bases is often performed in several steps (tanks).
 The reason for this is mainly that with a single tank the pH control is not quick enough to compensate for disturbances (Skogestad, 1996).
-In (McMillan, 1984), an analogy from golf is used: the difficulty of controlling the pH in one tank is compared to getting a hole in one.
+McMillan (1984) uses an analogy from golf: the difficulty of controlling the pH in one tank is compared to getting a hole in one.
 Using several tanks, and smaller valves for addition of reagent for each tank, is similar to reaching the hole with a series of shorter and shorter strokes.
-This is further discussed in (Faanes and Skogestad, 2000; Faanes and Skogestad, 2003).

-In the present example we want to compare different control structures for neutralization of a strong acid in three tanks (see Figure 3).
+In the present example, we want to compare different control structures for neutralization of a strong acid in three tanks (see Figure 3).
 This is clearly a serial process.
 The aim of the control is to keep the outlet pH from the last tank constant despite changes in inlet pH and inlet flow rate.
 For each tank the pH can be measured, and the reagent (here base) can be added.
 Figure 3 shows the process with only local control in each tank (K diagonal).